mollybeach/polliwog/README.md

 ## [Binary Tree Maximum Path Sum](https://leetcode.com/problems/binary-tree-maximum-path-sum/) #124
         Pattern Used: DFS
-        Problem: Given the root of a binary tree, return the maximum path sum of any path.
+        ❓: Given the root of a binary tree, return the maximum path sum of any path.
         A path is a collection of nodes that are connected by edges, where no node is connected to more than two other nodes.
-The path must contain at least one node and does not need to go through the root.
+The path must contain at least one node & does not need to go through the root.
-        🥚: #1 Input: root = [1,2,3] Output: 6 #2 Input: root = [-10,9,20,null,null,15,7] Output: 42
+        🐣: 1️⃣ Input: root = [1,2,3] Output: 6 2️⃣ Input: root = [-10,9,20,null,null,15,7] Output: 42

         🐢 Solution: 🔨 Brute Force ⏰: O(n) 🪐: O(n)
         🐇 Solution: DFS ⏰: O(n) 🪐: O(n)